hermannmaurer/controlanyapp_MIT/README.md

 The 1 after the square bracket requires the user to confirm with an explicit y(es) to be executed.
 While a 0 will execute the task without asking reconfirmation from the user once chosen.

-Examples with handy && || sequence:
+Example with handy && || sequence:

 	trueSequenceTest   => [0, qq(true && echo "I am always called" || echo "Lucky you, I am not")], falseSequenceTest  => [0, qq(false && echo "I am never called" || echo "I am always called")],